maziac/DeZog/README.md

 - set breakpoints (if there are breakpoints set in vscode)
 - put ZEsarUX into step mode ('enter-cpu-step') and stop/break the jst started assembler program

-z80-debug/vscode will now show you the opcode of the current PC (program counter) in the right position in your .asm file.
+z80-debug/vscode will now display the opcode of the current PC (program counter) in the right position in your .asm file.
 At the left side you see the disassembly and the registers in the VARIABLES section and the call stack in the CALL STACK section.